Wasini Island: Population, culture, language and religion

-The island has a population of about 3.000 living at the South coast in the two villages Wasini and Mkwiro, respectively at the west and east side of the island, and inland in the hamlet Nyuma Maji, which means in Swahili 'behind the water'.
+The island has a population of about 3,000, living on the south coast in the two villages of Wasini and Mkwiro, respectively at the west and east side of the island, and inland in the hamlet Nyuma Maji, which means 'behind the water' in Swahili.
 In Wasini-village and Nyuma Maji live the Bantu people the Vumba, whose mother tongue is the Swahili dialect kivumba; in Mkwiro the Kifundi (Shirazi) have their own mother tongue, the Swahili dialect kikifundi.
 Besides that they all speak Swahili and sometimes English.
-The Vumba are of Arabic origin, may be a little bit mixed with the Chinese.
-The Arabs came to the East-African coast in the 1st century A.D. and after mixing with the Bantu people they together formed the Coast or Swahili people.
+The Vumba are of African and Arabic origin.
+The Arabs came to the East-African coast in the 1st century A.D., and after mixing with the Bantu people they together formed the Coast or Swahili people.
 The Shirazi probably came from the Persian Gulf in the 15th century A.D.
-Between the island and the Tanzanian islands Pemba and Zanzibar south-east of the island in the Indian Ocean consist strong cultural connections and family ties.
+Strong cultural connections and family ties exist between the island and the Tanzanian islands Pemba and Zanzibar, south-east of the island in the Indian Ocean.
 The population is for about 99% Muslim, from liberal to orthodox.
 (See note 1).